BryantD/sa-moty/README.md

 Just terrible code.
 Big and monolithic and it aggregated rather than being designed, and you're gonna have to figure out required packages on your own.
 Sorry!

+If you're into automation, I used https://taskfile.dev to set up a crude build pipeline. `Taskfile.yml` configures all of that.

 # moty.py

 ## Usage